-Passwords are never stored, only salted hashes produced with bcrypt.
-This is done via the standard password\hash() function.
-On older systems, the password-compat polyfill is used, but the algorithm is identical.
+Password\hash() function.
+On older systems, the password\compat polyfill is used, but the algorithm is identical.

 Elgg installations created before version 1.10 may have residual "legacy" password hashes created using salted MD5.
-These are migrated to burypt as users log in, and will be completely removed when a system is upgraded to Elgg 3.0.
+These are migrated to bcrypt as users log in, and will be completely removed when a system is upgraded to Elgg 3.0.
 In the meantime we're happy to assist site owners to manually remove these legacy hashes, though it would force those users to reset their passwords.